lil-cosine/CalculateTripCost/README.md

-# DriveCost - Driving Expense Tracker
+# CalculateTripCost - Driving Expense Tracker

 A full-stack web application for tracking and analyzing driving expenses.
 Calculate trip costs, view statistics, and understand your driving spending patterns.